-Barry L. Ritholtz is the co-founder and chief investment officer of Ritholtz Wealth Management LLC.
+Barry L. Ritholtz is co-founder, chairman, and chief investment officer of Ritholtz Wealth Management LLC.
 His focus has long been how the intersection of behavioral economics and data analysis affects investors.

 Launched in 2013, RWM is a financial planning and asset management firm, with over $1 billion in assets under management, offering Financial Planning and Wealth Management to the investing public.
 In 2017, RWM was named ETF Advisor of the Year.
 The firm was also named to the Financial Times Top 300 Advisors in the US for the 3rd consecutive year.
 It is the 4th fastest-growing RIA in America, according to Financial Advisor magazine.

 “To say that Barry Ritholtz ‘pulls no punches’ is like saying that Joe Louis had a nice right cross.”-Jesse’s Café Américain

 He is also the creator and host of Masters in Business, a popular radio show/podcast on Bloomberg Radio.
 In 2018, MIB had over 7 million downloads of the 60-90 minute conversation with many of the most important people in business and finance, the radio/podcast can be found on iTunes, Soundcloud, and Bloomberg.
 The ground-breaking podcast quickly set the standard for business interviews, helped to “podcastify” Bloomberg, and led to many new finance podcasts.
 It has quickly became one of Bloomberg’s most popular shows.